Can You Get Disability for Schizophrenia?

 Assessing Functional Limitations

 To determine whether your schizophrenia is severe enough to warrant disability benefits, the DDS will look at your residual functional capacity, or RFC.
 This is the maximum you can do based on your limitations.
-You may be eligible for benefits if your RFC is reduced to the point where you cannot perform your former occupation or transition to a new career.
+You may be eligible for benefits if your RFC is reduced to the point where you cannot perform your former occupation or transition into other work.

 The DDS focuses on symptoms that limit work-related activities.
 Claimants must provide information about their condition’s effects on physical abilities, such as standing, walking, and lifting, as well as mental abilities, such as memory, concentration, and task execution.